snakers4/silero-models/README.md

 As a bonus:

-- No Kaldi;
+- No Kaldi.
-- No compilation;
+- No compilation.
-- No 20-step instructions;
+- No 20-step instructions.

 ## Getting Started